oetiker/RrdGraphJS/example-howto.md

 - rrd file with some data in it.

 ### Procedure:
-- open ./server.pl
-	edit line 5 to point to your rrd file.
+- edit public/index.html, line 15 to point to your rrd file
 - start the server using
 ```shell
 morbo server.pl